MIC-DKFZ/HD-BET/readme.md

 # HD-BET

-This repository provides easy to use access to our recently published HD-BET brain extraction tool.
-HD-BET is the result of a joint project between the Department of Neuroradiology at the Heidelberg University Hospital and the Division of Medical Image Computing at the German Cancer Research Center (DKFZ).
+This repository provides easy to use access to our HD-BET brain extraction tool.
+HD-BET is the result of a joint project between the Department of Neuroradiology at the Heidelberg University Hospital, the Divison for Computational Radiology & Clinical AI, University Hospital Bonn and the Division of Medical Image Computing at the German Cancer Research Center (DKFZ).

 If you are using HD-BET, please cite the following publication: